Rockhampton a Unique Environment for Engineering

 Hamilton By Design logo displayed on a blue tilted rectangle with a grey gradient background

-• Engineering-grade 3D LiDAR scanning
+• 3D LiDAR laser scanning

 Name